 Some, but not all, expectations are explicit.
 While your kids have undoubtedly told you at some point that you’re mean (at least we assume they have), it’s less likely that they’ve told you that “good moms never raise their voices or use a harsh tone with their kids.”
 You may still have a belief that “good” moms never yell, so you get mad at yourself whenever you do.

 As we emphasized last week, the new year isn’t about being a whole new you.
 There are a lot of things about you as a mom that you wouldn’t want to change and that your family and friends wouldn’t want you to change either.
 Maybe you’re good at walking away when your teenager is trying to pick a fight.
 Maybe you’re great at lightening the mood in tense moments.
 Maybe you love coloring with your kids.
 Maybe you can see when your husband really needs you to tag in.
 These are the kinds of strengths that you may already have as a mom.
-Check out our free printable, Self-Talk for Self-Acceptance, for quotes and affirmations that can help you remember to be kind to yourself.

 You're amazing!
 You've got this!